wongcyrus/TLP-Translator/README.md

 # TLP-Translator

-This simple script helps you translate all Microsoft Office documents in a folder recursively.
+This simple script helps you translate all Microsoft Office documents and PDF in a folder recursively.
 For my use case, I run this script target to a share drive (Onedrive), translate all files, and saves it back to another folder.

 ## Setup